karenpayneoregon/display-enum-asp-winforms/readme.md

 # How to display an enum in WinForms ComboBox or ASP.NET Core Select

-This article demonstrates how to display `enum members` using English text rather than each enum member name and there is a comparison to how it’s done with ASP.NET Core which is a good deal easier than in Windows Forms.
+This article demonstrates how to display `enum members` using English text rather than each enum member name and there is a comparison to how it's done with ASP.NET Core which is a good deal easier than in Windows Forms.

 ## ASP.NET Core